luminati-io/java-web-scraping/README.md

 ----

 Although Java can help professionals in various fields extract the data they need, the process of web scraping can be quite time-consuming.
-To fully automate your data collection operations you can utilize a tool like the Bright [Data Collector](https://brightdata.grsm.io/vitariz-dca).
-All you need to do is choose their target site, and output dataset, and then select your desired schedule, file format, and delivery method.
+To fully automate your data collection operations you can utilize a tool like the Bright Data's [Web Scraping API](https://brightdata.com/products/web-scraper).
+All you need to do is choose the target site, and output dataset, and then select your desired schedule, file format, and delivery method.